TristankMS/TACARS/README.md

 # Known Issues

 - General fragility/fiddliness
-  - TACARS initial release is cobbleware, not engineering!
+  - TACARS initial release is *cobbleware*, not *engineering*!
+It's designed to be Proof Of Concept-y.
-  - Maybe later it'll be the Totally Awesome CA Reporting System!
+  - Maybe later it'll be the *Totally Awesome* CA Reporting System!
+Maybe...
-  - but to counter that, designed so that if it ran once, it'll run next time and just upload the delta
+  - But designed so that if it runs once, it'll run next time as well, and just upload the new IDs since last time

 - Assume you'll need a new LA table occasionally
   - Log Analytics currently retains records for up to 2 years
     - and is read-only once records are uploaded
   - This could be a benefit or a hazard for CA reporting
-  - Keep in mind that LA is not a "live" copy of the CA database
+  - Keep in mind that the LA table is not a *live* copy of the CA database
     - You may need to run AllRequests / ActiveCertsBasic to another table in order to see any changes
+    - Example: When you issue a request, disposition changes to 20 - if that happens for a request issued in the past, you won't see that in the next upload, you need a complete new DB upload to see that.

 - There's an odd set of dependencies between the logging systems, which results in the last log being overwritten when there's nothing new to do.
-This is by design for this version, considering a more integrated logging system for future versions.
+  - Assume this is by-design for this version, but considering a more integrated logging system for future versions.

 ----------------------------------------------------------------------------------------------------
 # Footnotes